 - Tell your kid to discuss with you if anything online causes stress/anxiety/fear to him/her.

 - Don’t let your child post anything which can show that s/he is distressed.
 Online predators sift through thousands of profiles to look for kids who appear to be troubled.
 You don’t want to attract their attention.
-Your child’s profile and wall content should all be positive.
+Your child’s profile and wall content should be all positive.

 - Account password must be strong; must be kept secret and must not be guessable.
-Password should be changed often.
+Password should also be changed often.
 It’s better if you know the password of your child’s profile so that you can make intervention if need be.

 - Don’t allow your child to go to cyber cafes.
-It would be better if s/he uses only home computer for social networking (or anything else for that matter).
+It would be better if s/he uses only the home computer for social networking (or anything else for that matter).

 - Although nowadays kids are smart enough to wipe their digital footprints clean.
 But still you can try and check the history of their web browsing.
 There are programs available that can secretly record the activities on a computer.
 You may use one of these programs to monitor what’s happening on your computer.

 - Instill confidence in your child to tell you if they are growing closer to someone online.

 - Inform your child about the dangers of meeting an online friend in person.
 Not all people are good.

 - Tell your child that Facebook is just to share updates with friends.
 The Facebook “walls” should not be used to get into arguments with online friends.
 If kids, or even adults, have a problem with a friend –it’s better to sort it out over the phone or in person.